fictive-kin/openrecipes/README.md

 We're gonna be using [the wiki](https://github.com/fictivekin/therecipedb/wiki) to help organize this effort.
 Right now, there are two simple ways to help:

 1. Add a [publisher](https://github.com/fictivekin/therecipedb/wiki/Publishers).
 We wanna have the most complete list of recipe publishers.
+This is the easiest way to contribute.
+Please also add [an issue](https://github.com/fictivekin/therecipedb/issues) and tag it `publisher`.
 2. Claim a publisher.

 Claiming a publisher means you are taking responsibility for figuring out how to parse recipes from this particular publisher into the [schema.org Recipe format](http://schema.org/Recipe), which will allow us to regularly pull recipes to add to the database.